icodeburner/Demo/README.md

 # Demo
-This is demo for learning
+This is demo for learning.